manishgyawali/Weather-App_Js/README.md

 # Weather-App_Js

-This is a simple weather app .
+This is a simple weather app developed using HTML , CSS and JavaScript .

-#Built with
-1.HTML
-2.CSS
-3.Javascript

 You can visit this site using this link "https://manishgyawali.github.io/Weather-App_Js/".